 The biggest downside of FHA loans has long been the costs associated with the upfront and annual mortgage insurance premiums.

 The upfront mortgage insurance premium is 1.75 percent of the loan amount.
 That's $3,500 on a $200,000 mortgage loan.
-That cost is added to the principal balance of your loan.
+Although you can pay it out-of-pocket, this cost is usually added to the principal balance of your loan.
 So your loan amount is actually $203,500.

 FHA mortgage insurance for the life of the loan